akshatshah21/SCMO/SETUP.md

 	  transferGeom geometry(POINT,4326)
 	);
 ```
+9. Load both the databases with initial data about stages and products.
 ## Running the project for development
 1. Make sure that both database instances are running
 2. Run the api.